Facing arrest, Peru ex-president Garcia shoots himself - Journal du Cameroun

 The 69-year-old Garcia was undergoing emergency surgery for “a bullet wound to his head” at the Casimiro Ulloa Emergency Hospital in Lima, the hospital said.

-Peru’s Health Minister Zulema Tomas said Garcia was in “very serious and critical” condition.
+Peru’s Health Minister Zulema Tomas said Garcia was in a “very critical and very serious” condition.

 “He is in a delicate condition and the prognosis is reserved,” added the health ministry, which said the bullet went straight through Garcia’s head.

-The attempted arrest took place at 6:30 a.m.
-(1130 GMT) at Garcia’s home in the posh Miraflores neighborhood of Lima.
+The attempted arrest took place at 6.30 am (1130 GMT) at Garcia’s home in the upmarket Miraflores neighborhood of Lima.

+Police were acting on an arrest warrant for money laundering that would have allowed Garcia to be held for 10 days, giving authorities time to gather evidence and prevent him from fleeing, the prosecutor’s office said.

 “This morning there was a regrettable accident: the president took the decision to shoot himself,” Erasmo Reyna, Garcia’s lawyer, told reporters outside the hospital.